sierranels007/sierranels007.github.io/_projects/06-print-pro-3d-designs/index.md

 ## From Side Project to Engineering Business

 I founded Print Pro 3D Designs in November 2024 as a way to turn ideas into physical products.
-Since then, I have designed and fulfilled more than 300 custom orders ranging from personalized keychains and organizational paddles to lighter cases, display pieces, and original character-inspired models.
+Since then, I have designed and fulfilled more than 300 custom orders ranging from personalized keychains and organizational paddles to lighter cases, display pieces, and character inspired models.

 Running the business means I handle more than the printing.
 I translate customer ideas into manufacturable geometry, prepare multicolor builds, test dimensions, troubleshoot equipment, inspect finished parts, and adjust the process when something does not come out right.